Bigelow Laboratory for Ocean Sciences

 2. Executive Committee.
 The Executive Committee shall consist of the Chair and Vice Chair of the Board of Trustees and the Chair of each of the Standing Committees established in the following section of these Bylaws and such other members of the Board of Trustees as may be appointed by the Board of Trustees.
 Except to the extent limited by the Maine Nonprofit Corporation Act, the Executive Committee shall have the power to act on behalf of the Board of Trustees with respect to any matters, which in the reasonable discretion of the Executive Committee, require action on behalf of the Corporation prior to the next regularly scheduled meeting of the Board of Trustees.
 All such actions shall be reported by the Executive Committee to the Board of Trustees at the next regular meeting of the Board of Trustees.

 3. Standing Committees.
-Except as otherwise provided, at each Annual Meeting of the Board of Trustees, the Board shall elect three or more Trustees to the following Standing Committees, along with a Chair, to serve until the close of the next Annual Meeting: Governance Committee; Finance Committee; Audit Committee; Program Committee; and Development Committee.
+Except as otherwise provided, at each Annual Meeting of the Board of Trustees, the Board shall elect three or more Trustees to the following Standing Committees, including a Chair, to serve until the close of the next Annual Meeting: Governance Committee; Finance Committee; Audit Committee; Education Committee; Development Committee; and CATT Committee.

 a.
 Governance Committee.
-The Governance Committee shall be composed of the Chair of the Board and at least four other Trustees elected by the Board at the Annual Meeting.
-The Vice Chair of the Board shall also be the Chair of the Governance Committee.
+The Governance Committee shall be composed of the Chair of the Board, the Vice Chair of the Board, and at least three other Trustees elected by the Board at the Annual Meeting.
 At each Annual Meeting of the Board of Trustees, the Committee shall nominate Trustees and Officers of the Corporation for any open positions, and shall also nominate members of Standing Committees, who shall serve until the end of the next Annual Meeting.
 At any meeting of the Board of Trustees, the Committee may recommend removal of a Trustee, or may nominate Trustees as replacements to fill vacancies in the Governance Committee, in the Board of Trustees, or in any office to serve until the end of the next Annual Meeting.
 The Committee shall be responsible for Trustee orientation and education and shall implement periodic Board self-evaluations.

 b.
 Finance Committee.
 The Finance Committee shall oversee the financial management of the Corporation, review annual budgets and financial statements, and be responsible for investing the Corporation’s funds.